psiz-org/psiz/docs/design_philosophy.rst

 Design Philosophy
 #################

-PsiZ is built around the TensorFlow ecosystem and strives to follow TensorFlow idioms as closely as possible.
+PsiZ is built using the TensorFlow ecosystem and strives to follow TensorFlow idioms as closely as possible.

 Package-defined models are built by sub-classing :py:class:`tf.keras.Model`.
 Components of a model are built using the :py:class:`tf.keras.layers.Layer` API.
 A free parameter is implemented as a :py:class:`tf.Variable`.